If your pet dog is not eating a nutritious and balanced diet, it could end…

 To the modern date, scientists don’t fully understand the reasons behind the paradox.
 However, they do know that large dogs age faster than small dogs.
 It’s almost like large dogs seem to live their adult years in fast-forward.
 Scientists also know that the larger the dog, the less time we have them for.

-The average lifespan of a Great Dane is eight to ten years, which tends to be on the low end of the life expectancy scale for large dog breeds.
+As mentioned earlier, the average lifespan of a Great Dane is 8 to 10 years, which tends to be on the low end of the life expectancy scale for large dog breeds.
 The oldest Great Dane alive today is only eight years old, though anecdotal evidence exists for Danes as old as 15.